lamnhan/seminjecto/README.md

 ## Benefits

+- One approaching to any project
+- Clean project structure
 - No need for extra IOC libraries
-- Clean project structure
 - Easy to test (using [@lamnhan/testea](https://github.com/lamnhan/testea))
 - Easy to generate documentation (using [@lamnhan/ayedocs](https://github.com/lamnhan/ayedocs))